edgarpf/aws-csaa-tips/README.md

 - If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage.
 However, if you terminate the instance yourself, you will be charged to the nearest second.
 If the Spot instance is terminated or stopped by Amazon EC2 in any subsequent hour, you will be charged for your usage to the nearest second.
 If you are running on Windows and you terminate the instance yourself, you will be charged for an entire hour.

+- Snapshots occur asynchronously which means that the point-in-time snapshot is created immediately, but the status of the snapshot is pending until the snapshot is complete (when all of the modified blocks have been transferred to Amazon S3), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed.
+While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume hence, you can still use the volume.

 ## EBS (Elastic Block Store)

 - Amazon EBS-backed instances can be stopped and restarted unlike Amazon Instance Store-Backed instances which cannot be stopped.